 - One of the best ways of exercising with arthritis is yoga.
 This is because yoga is associated with a wide range of physical and psychological benefits that can be especially helpful for anyone living with a chronic illness such as arthritis.

 - Another is swimming.
 A heated all-weather indoor pool is ideal for the arthritis sufferer as the warmer the water, the more the joints can loosen up.
 Those with arthritis receive greater health benefits from participating in hydrotherapy, swimming or just gently exercising in water than any other activities.
 This is because water-based exercise improves the use of those affected joints and decreases pain (whichever type of arthritis) by putting the body through a broad range of motion that helps joints and ligaments stay loose and flexible.
 Find out more about the benefits of swimming for arthritis sufferers.

 - Fish consumption has been noted to have many beneficial health effects for those with arthritis along with turmeric and flax seed oil.
-Find out more about the list here.

 - Apart from the fish above, there are several healthy foods to include in our diets to combat arthritis including extra virgin olive oil, broccoli, green tea, citrus fruits, beans (including red beans, kidney beans and pinto beans, cherries and nuts.